 - The opportunity help inform policy through dedicated meetings and other communications with ASCL General Secretary and President.

 - Access to unique opportunities to help influence education leadership policy makers.
-Local Representatives had a closed session with the Secretary of State for Education earlier this year.

 - Discounts on selected ASCL events.

 There are great advantages to encouraging your colleagues to.
 ASCL Local Representatives receive ongoing training on employment legislation and terms and conditions plus negotiation skills, knowledge and skills which will be invaluable to their own leadership team.

 Being an ASCL Local Representative is a voluntary role and we know how busy school and college leaders are.
 Therefore, we have processes and structures in place to support Local Representatives and minimise admin demands etc.

 We also pay reasonable out of pocket expenses.
 Local Representatives are entitled to paid time off to undertake their trade union duties and your school/college may be entitled to compensation for certain representation duties that you undertake.